-The Birth of the Modern Kitchen
+Arts & Crafts Kitchens The Birth of the Modern Kitchen

-When we first started building kitchens many years ago, no one wanted an Arts & Crafts look.
+When we started building kitchens many years ago, no one wanted an Arts & Crafts look.
 They wanted to replace their Arts & Crafts kitchen with something "modern".
 We spent hours talking Bungalow owners out of colonial-style and country kitchens – then all the rage.

 Sometimes we succeeded.
 Mostly we failed.
 Things have definitely changed.
-More than 80% of the kitchens we build today are some version of the Craftsman, Mission or Prairie kitchen.
+Today, over 60% of the kitchens we build are some version of the Arts & Crafts styles: the Craftsman, Mission, or Prairie kitchen.

 Of course, what we now call the Arts & Crafts kitchen is actually a modern interpretation – the invention of contemporary kitchen designers applying Arts & Crafts design elements and features to modern kitchens.
 No such kitchens existed during the actual Arts & Crafts era if for no other reason than much of the technology we take for granted now did not exist then.

-Social, Cultural and Technological Influences on the Arts & Crafts kitchen
+Social, Cultural, and Technological Influences on the Arts & Crafts Kitchen

-Electricity led to home refrigeration and powered appliances that had enormous influence on kitchen work and on how kitchen were outfitted and organized.
-Commercial refrigeration that allowed fresh food to be transported across the country and safely stored for days and weeks radically changed the Amerian diet, food preparation and kitchen storage needs.
+Electricity led to home refrigeration and powered appliances that had an enormous influence on kitchen work and on how kitchens were outfitted and organized.
+Commercial refrigeration that allowed fresh food to be transported across the country and safely stored for days and weeks radically changed the American diet, food preparation, and kitchen storage needs.

 Health and Sanitation